artsakenos/Vault/Readme.md

 but they'll jack up the prices using excuses like uncontrollable flu, mask taxes and wheeled desk fees.

-Then they might take away our homes - who knows, maybe they'll decide that even to live in our own houses we'll have to pay rent, disguised as property tax, waste tax, service tax, protection money to the neighborhood boss, and kickbacks to the politician in charge.
+Then they might take away our homes - who knows, maybe they'll decide that even to live in our own houses we'll have to pay rent, disguised as property tax, waste tax, service tax, gasoline excise duties, protection money to the neighborhood boss, and kickbacks to the politician in charge.

-Then they'll take away our books, claiming emotions are harmful.
+Then they'll take away our books, claiming emotions are harmful and that they care about our well-being, and that they want to protect us under their wild armpit.
-They'll block Wikipedia because someone maybe reported events that never happened in a large square in some asian's country capital.
+They'll block Wikipedia because someone maybe reported events that never happened in a large square in some eastern country capital.

 At that point, you'll wish you had a manual teaching you how to start a fire and grow potatoes.
-And why not, to read novels and learn about past cultures, so you can share and pass them on to new generations living in a world of plastic and rotten mattresses.
+And why not, to read novels and learn about past cultures, so you can share and pass them on to new generations living in a world of plastic and rotten beds.

 This project is an attempt to create a digital survival manual - a Knowledge Vault that can be consulted offline, in a world where basic services are no longer guaranteed.